kgober/SEL810/Emulator/README.md

 emulator acting as a client connecting to a device server.
 See "Tape Server" in this repository for an example.

+### Command-Line Options
+-g1 - enable JSON-based GUI protocol as used by https://github.com/emooreatx/SEL810GUI
+*statefile* - preload registers and memory from *statefile*

 ### Commands
 a [*value*] - display A accumulator (or set if *value* given)
 b [*value*] - display B accumulator (or set if *value* given)